 Chocolate, cookies and cream ice cream!

 - 2 tbsp chocolate spread

-– 1x pack of oreos – chopped up into small pieces
+- 1 pack Oreos chopped into small pieces

-1) In a large bowl, mix together the chocolate spread, crushed oreos, vanilla, and condensed milk so it is thoroughly combined
+- In a large bowl, mix together the chocolate spread, crushed oreos, vanilla extract, and condensed milk so it is thoroughly combined

-3) Carefully fold the cream into the other ingredients in the other bowl – the mixture colour will become lighter and fluffier from the cream – try not to beat too much of the air out as the whipped cream will help give it an irresistible texture
+- Carefully fold the cream into the other ingredients in the other bowl - the mixture colour will become lighter and fluffier from the cream but try not to beat too much of the air out as the whipped cream will help give it an irresistible texture

-4) Pour into a freezer proof container, or loaf tin and cover with clingfilm – freeze for at least 6-8 hours or over night – and then ENJOY!!
+- Pour into a freezer proof container, or loaf tin and cover with clingfilm

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.